 Do you pay attention to the kind of toothpaste you use, beyond the flavor?
-The American Dental Association wants you to use a toothpaste with fluoride because it prevents cavities.
-Some readers take an extra step, however.
-They tell us that seeking out toothpaste that does not contain the foaming agent SLS helps them avoid canker sores.
-This is a simple solution to add to home remedies for these painful lesions.
+The American Dental Association (ADA) wants you to use a toothpaste with fluoride to prevent cavities.
+But many visitors to this website are more interested in what is not in their toothpaste!
+They tell us that seeking out toothpaste that does not contain the foaming agent SLS, also known as sodium lauryl sulfate, helps them avoid canker sores.

 SLS-Free Toothpaste Makes Mouth More Comfortable:

 Sodium lauryl sulfate plays a key role in personal care products.
 It foams.
 Chemists call SLS a surfactant.
 That means it reduces the surface tension of liquids.

 Surfactants are in your dish detergent because such chemicals make it easier to dissolve oil and grease.
 These “surface active agents” are also good at creating foam.
 That’s why you will find SLS in shampoos, conditioners, liquid soap, bubble bath, hand sanitizers, shower gels, mouthwash and toothpaste.

 People like foam.
 It reassures them that something is happening, whether it’s in the kitchen sink or in the shower.
 But a lot of readers tell us that SLS in toothpaste contributes to canker sores.
 Here is the most recent story from a reader who wanted foam but did not want recurrent canker sores:

 “When I was a kid, I used to get horrible canker sores.
 My mother treated them with silver nitrate, which hurt like heck.

 “After my braces came off, I took better care of my teeth and brushed more frequently.
 I didn’t have as many canker sores and thought it was because of the brushing.